Autodesk/maya-usd/docs/testing.md

 | -l -list                 |    | list all tests (stdout) see [googletest](https://github.com/abseil/googletest/blob/master/googletest/docs/advanced.md#listing-test-names) |
 | -nt                      |    | print execution time see [googletest](https://github.com/abseil/googletest/blob/master/googletest/docs/advanced.md#suppressing-the-elapsed-time)|

-## Non-interactive usage
-The AL_USDMayaTestPlugin has a CMake file that creates a test command that calls **run_mayaplugin_tests.sh** which calls maya -batch with the **run_mayaplugin_tests.mel** script which loads the plugin, run the test command with no args, return result to the shell script - you could reuse this in your own code

 # testHelpers
 contains general purpose test utility functionality that could be reused by your own  plugins or any additional tests